VDB-Robin/IDMIL_participation_VDB/README.md

 ## Use of the generator

 *The objective of the generator is the creation of a continuous unpredictable music stream of appreciable quality.
 The creation of this stream is achieved through the use of artificial intelligence.
 The output of the generator is either a MIDI or an audio stream (as the generator also has an internal synthesis available, which is very useful in a testing context).*

+Note that it is perfectly possible to re-train a neural network and to continue to use this code.
+The only thing is to change the trained network in the "operating_files/checkpoints_IA" and to check its correct referencing in the main code.
+For more information about the training, see the GitHub pages of the Google Magenta project.

 ## Notes